Execution and Authentication definition

 • Multi-factor Authentication means controlling access to computers and other IT resources by requiring two or more pieces of evidence that the user is who they claim to be.
 These pieces of evidence consist of something the user knows, such as a password or PIN; something the user has such as a key card, smart card, or physical token; and something the user is, a biometric identifier such as a fingerprint, facial scan, or retinal scan.
 “PIN” means a personal identification number, a series of numbers which act as a password for a device.
 Since PINs are typically only four to six characters, PINs are usually used in conjunction with another factor of authentication, such as a fingerprint.

-• Authentication Agent means a Person designated by the Trustee to authenticate Notes on behalf of the Trustee.
+• Authentication Agent means an institution, reasonably acceptable to the Company, appointed by the Trustee to authenticate the Notes.

 • Authentication means a procedure which allows the payment service provider to verify the identity of a payment service user or the validity of the use of a specific payment instrument, including the use of the user’s personalised security credentials;